|Nutritional Guidelines (per serving)|

-Pour 1/2 of the pumpkin batter over the crust in a springform pan.
-Spoon 1/2 of plain batter over pumpkin layer.
+Pour 1/2 of the pumpkin batter over the crust in the springform pan.
+Spoon 1/2 of the plain batter over the pumpkin layer.

 Repeat until all batter is used.
 Using a long butter knife, gently swirl through all layers of cheesecake batter without disturbing the crust to achieve a marbled effect.

-Bake for 55 minutes or until center is almost set.
+Bake for 55 minutes or until the center is almost set.
 Do not overbake.
 Use a thin knife around the edge of the pan to loosen the crust.
-Cool completely on wire rack.
+Cool completely on a wire rack.

-Remove outer pan and refrigerate at least 4 hours, preferably overnight, before serving.
+Remove the outer pan and refrigerate for at least 4 hours, preferably overnight, before serving.

 - Notes for Optional Pie Crust: If you do not want to bother with a springform pan, purchase or make two small or one 10-inch oversized graham cracker or gingersnap pie crust shells.
 Skip the crust part of the recipe above and proceed to the fillings.
 Divide both fillings equally between the small pie crust shells or use the same instructions for a large crust and swirl.
 Bake at 325 F for about 40 minutes for the small crusts and 45 to 50 minutes for the large.